Elijah V. White: Early life

-Elijah White was born in the area of Poolesville, Maryland.
-White was a 1854 graduate of what is now Denison University in Granville, Ohio.
+Elijah Viers White was born on August 29, 1832, in Poolesville, Maryland.
+He attended Lima Seminary in Livingston County, New York, and Granville College (later Denison University).

 In 1855, White moved to Missouri to fight in the border wars with Kansas.
-The following year, he returned home and bought the 355 acre Ball farm across the Potomac River in Loudoun County, Virginia, in the vicinity of the Big Spring north of Leesburg.
+The following year, he returned to Maryland.
+In 1857, he bought the 355 acre Ball farm across the Potomac River in Loudoun County, Virginia, in the vicinity of the Big Spring north of Leesburg.

 Civil War

 At the outbreak of the Civil War, White enlisted in Captain Daniel T. Shreve's Loudoun Cavalry, where he quickly rose to the rank of corporal.
-His service with the unit was short, and in June 1861 he joined Company C in Lt.
-Col. Turner Ashby's 7th Virginia Cavalry.
-While home on furlough, White served as an aide and scout for Col. Eppa Hunton's 8th Virginia Infantry during the Battle of Ball's Bluff, which took place near his farm.
-For his invaluable service in the fight, White was given a captain's commission and granted permission to raise a company of men from Loudoun County for border service in the Provisional Army of the Confederacy.
+His service with the unit was short, and in June 1861 he joined Company C in Lieutenant Colonel Turner Ashby's 7th Virginia Cavalry.
+While home on furlough, White served as an aide and scout for Colonel Eppa Hunton's 8th Virginia Infantry during the Battle of Ball's Bluff.
+For his service in the fight, White was given a captain's commission and ordered to raise a company of men for border service in the Provisional Army of the Confederacy.

 The 35th

 In December 1861, White established recruiting offices for his command in Leesburg, and by January 11 he had raised enough men to have an active unit in the army.
 He was ordered to scout around Waterford.
-Two months later on March 19, the Comanches had enough members to be formally organized as the 35th Battalion of Virginia Cavalry.
-Although raised for border service and highly involved in the partisan fighting in Loudoun County, Elijah White and the 35th were quickly mustered into regular service and fought in several major campaigns and battles, including Jackson's Valley Campaign and the Battle of Brandy Station.
+On October 28, 1862, the 35th Battalion of Virginia Cavalry was organized with White commanding as major.
+Although raised for border service and highly involved in the partisan fighting in Loudoun County, White and the 35th were quickly mustered into regular service and fought in several major campaigns and battles, including Jackson's Valley Campaign and the Battle of Brandy Station.
 The 35th Battalion was one of the first Confederate units to arrive in Gettysburg, chasing off Pennsylvania militia on June 26, 1863, during an expedition to the Susquehanna River.
+His battalion was nicknamed "White's Comanches".

-For the final months of the war, Elijah White and the 35th were a part of the celebrated "Laurel Brigade."
+For the final months of the war, White and the 35th were a part of the celebrated "Laurel Brigade."
 Following the Battle of High Bridge on April 6, 1865, in which General James Dearing was fatally wounded, White was placed in command of that brigade.
 Four days later, White disbanded the Laurel Brigade and the 35th.
 Nearly a month later on May 8, White was paroled in Winchester.